The National Drug Code (NDC) is a gremlin in the works of pharmacy

 Unfortunately there isn’t a quick fix to the problem as the NDC number is firmly entrenched in pharmacy culture.
 One thing is for certain however, the NDC number has outlived its usefulness and is on the brink of causing more harm than good.
 I hope someone has something already on the drawing board because it’s a little late in the game to have to start from scratch at this point.
 I’m just sayin’.

-15 thoughts on “The National Drug Code (NDC) is a gremlin in the works of pharmacy”
+15 responses to “The National Drug Code (NDC) is a gremlin in the works of pharmacy”

 Also, a point to keep in mind (if my understanding is correct) is that the FDA may assign the “labeler code” (first 5 digits) to a manufacturer, the remaining digits are selected by the manufacturer, and is merely “registered” with the FDA.